Updated Visitation Policy:

 To get started on your journey to recovery, please call (844)-744-5544 for more information or to schedule an appointment or visit here.

-Given the rapidly-evolving situation related to COVID-19, elective procedures at Southcoast Health have been temporarily postponed; however, it is important to work with your provider and be prepared for a procedure.
+Given the rapidly-evolving situation related to COVID-19, most elective procedures at Southcoast Health have been temporarily postponed; however, it is important to work with your provider and be prepared for a procedure.

 The decision to have surgery is a significant one.
 Before surgery, it is necessary to be fully informed and prepared.
 Your preparation can affect the outcome and the results.
 If you are considering elective surgery or actively pursuing one, arrangements must be made well in advance of your surgery date.